ibmresilient/resilient-python-api/docs/pages/resilient-sdk/resilient-sdk.rst

 directory holds the function code.
 It is currently templated as an outline and will require that you fill it in to fully take advantage of the function.
 The ``util`` directory holds the configuration information for the app.
-Fill in the appropriate data in ``config.py`` to determine how the configuration section of your app will be rendered.
+Fill in the appropriate data in ``config.py`` to determine how the configuration section of your app will be rendered and the ``selftest.py`` file should implement a basic connectivity check to the endpoint, verifying proper configuration.
 This document omits the details of implementing your code and testing it.
 For more information on that, please seek learning resources through IBM support.

 During the process, you may decide that certain elements in the UI need to be updated and pulled